 According to the Ninth Edition of the PMI Project Management Salary Survey, PMP certification holders earn 20 percent more than their non-certified peers, and according to the Pulse of the Profession® study from PMI, when more than one-third of an organization’s project managers are PMP-certified, organizations complete more of their projects on time, on budget and meet original goals.

 Once an individual becomes PMP certified, they must acquire 60 PDUs (Professional Development Units) every three years to retain their certification.
 PDU’s can be earned from a variety of sources, including formal and informal studying/learning, speaking on project management topics, volunteering etc.

-The CAPM certification lasts for 5 years with no ongoing PDU requirements.
+The CAPM certification lasts for 3 years with a 15 PDU requirement.